Curriculum

 • Junior School Bible Curriculum

 SPH adopted a comprehensive Bible curriculum by Truth78 for Junior School students.
-Truth78 is a ministry for the next generation – that they may know, honor, and treasure God.
-SPH partnered with Truth78 upon realizing their Bible curriculum resources matched what our Junior Schools sought.
-Truth78 develops resources that are God-centered, Bible-saturated, and Gospel-focused.
+Truth78 is a ministry for the next generation—that they may know, honor, and treasure God.
+SPH partnered with Truth78 upon realizing that their Bible curriculum resources matched what our Junior Schools sought.
+Truth78 develops resources that are God-centered, Bible-saturated and Gospel-focused.
 Designed to be age-appropriate, the curriculum applies to all Junior School levels, from Kindergarten up to Primary School.

 Languages

 Since English serves as the main instructional language at SPH, we offer a strong English subject taught by expert teachers.
-In addition, we offer Bahasa Indonesia subject, mandatory for all Indonesian students.
-We also have strong Mandarin and Korean programs, which are elective subjects and applied in different grade levels.
+Bahasa Indonesia subject, mandatory for Indonesian students, is also offered.
+We also have strong Mandarin and Korean programs which are elective subjects and applied in different grade levels.

 In all the language classes across all levels, students are trained to advance their reading, research, and skills in writing and speaking.
 Furthermore, language subjects in Senior School dig deeper into literature and cultural studies.
 From Shakespeare to Pramoedya Ananta Toer, SPH students are familiar with some of the most well-known literary classics.

-For students who need further assistance in English, SPH provides supporting programs such as the ESL, ELL, and EAL across all campuses.
+For students who need further assistance in English, SPH also provides supporting programs such as the ESL, ELL and EAL across all campuses.

 Learn More